furnstahl/Physics-8805/installation/install.md

 ### Updating your conda environment for 8805

-Go to the Physics-8805 directory you created by cloning the class repository.
-This is where the `environment.yml` file is stored.
+Go to the `Physics-8805` directory you created by cloning the class repository.
+This is where the relevant `environment.yml` file is stored.
 This file defines the environment and will be occasionally updated to add additional modules.
 You can update to the new environment with:

     conda deactivate